MahmoudElkarargy/iWall/README.md

 </p>

 ## Persistent State.
 - The App saves the user's data (email, password, device).
-So, when he re-launched the App this view will appear as it's automatically logging him to the account and Firebase server.
+So, when he re-launched the App this view will appear as it's automatically logging him to his account.
 - The Main view won't appear as the user isn't asked to signin or signup, if there's a failed network connection the user will be re-moved to the Main View.
 - After loggin, The User will be directed back to his Home view.
 - Once oppening, the user data will be fetched from the Firebase database.
 So, the user will found his liked images and his name saved.